NBA star Bob Cousy awarded Presidential Medal of Freedom, nation's highest civilian honor

 Basketball legend Bob Cousy received the Presidential Medal of Freedom, the nation’s highest civilian honor, in an Oval Office ceremony on Thursday.

-Cousy, 91, played for the Boston Celtics from 1950 to 1963, winning six league championships and the 1957 MVP title.
+Cousy, 91, played for the Boston Celtics from 1950 to 1963.
+He won six NBA championships and was voted MVP of the league in 1957.
 The Bob Cousy Award, given to the country’s best point guard in men’s college basketball, is named after him.
 He is a member of the Naismith Memorial Hall of Fame.

 “He is a great champion, and we love champions,” President Trump said of Cousy, known as the Houdini of the Hardwood.